"This time is going to be different," Jennifer Berman told herself when she found out she was pregnant for the second time.

 Then there's recovery, which can take weeks.
 "I couldn't get out of bed without hurting," says Ferguson.
 "So I let my husband do everything.
 I didn't even change my son's diaper for two weeks, not until my husband had to go back to work."
 After this experience, she wanted a vaginal birth with her second pregnancy.
 Because of the risks of "vaginal birth after cesarean," or VBAC, she couldn't find a hospital or birthing center willing to perform one.
 Eventually, she found a midwife to deliver her second child at home, an experience she describes as "awesome."
 After ten hours of active labor, Ferguson delivered 8-pound, 12-ounce Liam: "I was walking around the house the second day and nursing without problems."

-Benefits For The Mom For many women, the most important long-term benefit is the protection of the pelvic floor -- the muscles that support the uterus, bladder, and other abdominal organs.
+For many women, the most important long-term benefit is the protection of the pelvic floor, the muscles that support the uterus, bladder, and other abdominal organs.
 When the baby's head passes through the birth canal, it can damage the nerves and muscles there.
 The risk increases if the doctor has to use forceps.

 This can lead to postpartum incontinence, uncontrollable urination that often occurs when you run, cough, or even laugh.
 Fortunately, it usually goes away in a few months.